The longest-living person on planet earth. The most famous centenarians

 Kane Tanaka and Shimoe Akiyama

-• mediterranean diet;
+• Mediterranean diet;

-• Faith in God;
+• faith in God;

-• optimistic attitude towards life.
+• optimistic attitude in life.

 Lucille Randon

-The oldest of men
+The oldest of the men

-Kimura died of pneumonia hospital bed.
+Kimura died of pneumonia on hospital bed.
 He gave birth to 7 children, 14 grandchildren, 25 great-grandchildren and 13 great-great-grandchildren, and always instructed his relatives to support each other and live happily.

 Unconfirmed centenarian